LC2024/LC2024.github.io/registration/registration.md

 permalink: /registration/
 ---

+The deadline for registration has now passed (17 May).
+Registration will remain open but banquet and T-shirt options are no longer available.

 The conference offers two registration categories:

 - Standard: **4500 SEK**.
 This applies to most participants.
 - Reduced: **3500 SEK**.
 For students, including PhD students, and unemployed.

-The registration fee above applies to payments received **by 17th May 2024**.
-Early registration closed on 17th April.
+~~The registration fee above applies to payments received by 17th May 2024.~~ ~~Early registration closed on 17th April.~~
-On-site payment is not possible.

 In order to register, please complete the following steps: